jeremyabels/JAbelsBot563/notebook-log.md

 Assumptions: Assumes users will run software multiple times to limit the effect of randomness.

 Options: Can use NNI for improved treespace search.
 Can change number of initial trees.
 Can specificy evolutionary model based on either nucleic acid or protein samples.

+20250410

+Ran MrBayes on data on Windows

+Downloaded MrBayes .exe from GitHub

+Converted aligned .fasta files to .nexus using online tool: http://phylogeny.lirmm.fr/phylo_cgi/data_converter.cgi

+Running MrBayes

+1: MrBayes > exe SalmincolaCOIAligned.nexus

+Puts data into MrBayes.

+2: MrBayes > lset nst=2 rates=gamma

+Sets substituion mode, choices informed by IQTree results above.

+Kept priors at default.

+3: MrBayes > mcmcp ngen=20000

+Set initial number of generations to 20000.

+4: MrBayes > mcmcp diagnfreq=2000

+Lowered freqeuncy of diagnostics to 2000 to account for smaller dataset.

+5: MrBayes > mcmc

+Ran the analyses.
+Total generations was 400000 and average standard deviation was lowered to ~0.14.

+6: MrBayes > sumt

+Visualized summary statistics and trees.

+MrBayes Cheatsheet

+Description: MrBayes is a program for performing Bayeesian inference of phylogenies.
+MrBayes uses Markov Chain Monte Carlo methods to estimate the posterior distribution of model parameters.

+Strenths: Can utlizize and combine multiple types of data including non-nucleotide data.
+Models increase the chance of escaping local optima in large datasets.

+Assumptions: Assumes equal rates of evolution across sites without user input specifying this is not the case.
+Much depends on the chosen substitution model.
+Chosen priors can change outcomes significantly.

+Weaknesses: Bootstrap support values for ML or Parsimony tend to be lower than posterior probabilities for Bayesian approaches using the same data.

+Options: Priors: topology, branch length, nucloetide substituion rates, stationary frequencies, proportion of invariable sites.
+Partitioning by data type.
+Set model tructure to link/unlink models across data subset.